 AZoIntel enables you to view your customer journeys at a deeper level; empowering you to understand more about the behavior and characteristics of your customers throughout their buying process.
 You can watch a full demo of how it works here.

-An effective industrial marketing strategy is the key to taking customers like Eric from ‘person with a need’ to a paying customer:
+An effective industrial marketing strategy for B2B companies is key to taking customers like Eric from ‘person with a need’ to a paying customer:

 - Align your marketing and business objectives